Dortha Davis - The Tribune

 Dortha Davis

-Dortha H. Davis, 77, of Proctorville, died on April 25, 2021, at the Emogene Dolin Jones Hospice House.
+Dortha Davis, 77, of Proctorville, died Sunday, April 25, 2021 in The Emogene Dolin Jones Hospice House, Huntington, West Virginia.

 You Might Like